I’ve said it before and I’ll say it again: I have a love-hate relationship with packing.

 MY THOUGHTS ON PACKING FOR MEXICO CITY

 Packing for any destination that experiences a wide daily temperature range is always a challenge, but can be made easier by establishing a cohesive wardrobe before you even book your trip.
-As when traveling to any major city, I recommend leaving your nicest clothes and shoes at home; the city streets are busy, and the probability of dropping a taco in your lap is higher in Mexico City (at least, for me it is!).
+When traveling to any major city, I recommend leaving your nicest clothes and shoes at home; the city streets are busy, and the probability of dropping a taco in your lap is higher in Mexico City (at least, for me it is!).

 Enjoyed this post?
 You may also like:

-3 Comments on “Traveling Light: A Packing List for Five Days in Mexico City
+- Five Days in Mexico City

-1. Ooh, thank you for sharing your packing list, I love peeking into the suitcases of others.
+Ooh, thank you for sharing your packing list, I love peeking into the suitcases of others.
 It looks like we’ve traveled to a lot of the same places, too, like Stockholm and Copenhagen!